 COVID-19 was continually on my mind as we went through the project.
 When work started there was no need for us to cancel, it could have potentially led to problems with suppliers and contractors.
 Although, for the record, all our contractors and suppliers have been fantastic with us.
 As the week went on, I continually updated advice to volunteers.
 This was rapidly followed by an instruction that only essential site staff should attend and then followed by a site shut down.

 Many have questioned why we stopped when other construction sites were told to continue.
 The principle reason is that the number of volunteers who were classed as vulnerable, had to prioritise their role as key workers or simply viewed volunteering as a non-essential activity and quite rightly followed government advice to stay at home.
 Most of all, we wanted to protect our volunteers, and with the railway closed indefinitely, there was no good reason for us to continue.
 We could no longer safely run the site and therefore we had to shut down.
 A tough decision but the right one.

 And that brings us to today.
 I hope you found this interesting, any questions direct them to the railway and they will their way to me.

 Last of all, I hope you have all kept safe and well during these challenging times.

-Watch this space, the Railway waketh!
-Keep your eyes peeled for James’ report on Part 2 – sometime in August
+The Railway waketh!
+Keep your eyes peeled for James’ report on Part 2 – sometime in August!